Ebiroll/qemu_esp32/README.md

 Another option is to build from this prepatched gdb crosstool source, https://github.com/Ebiroll/gdb
-One has to create a link or copy ar to x86_64-build_pc-linux-gnu-ar
+One has to create a link or copy ar to x86_64-build_pc-linux-gnu-ar Also dont forget to prepare this version for use with with qemu.
+    cd gdb
+    cp xtensa-config.c.qemu xtensa-config.c
+    ./configure  --without-guile --target=xtensa-esp32-elf

 ## Building qemu
 ```